INSTRUMENT PLUGINS / EFFECT PLUGINS / CHANNEL SETTINGS

 - Make editor thumbnail - Places a small thumbnail image of the plugin interface into the Browser > Plugin database so that the plugin is easily identified.
 NOTE: the Browser view must be larger than 'Compact' for the thumbnail image to display.

 - Detached - Detaches the Plugin from the FL Studio desktop so it can be moved to a monitor that does not have the FL Desktop stretched across it.
 NOTE: Detached plugins now are seen by Windows and FL Studio as separate applications.
-See the sections on Plugin GUI Scaling and Audio Settings > Auto close device to learn more how this affects workflow.
+The plugin will stop responding to MIDI input if you tweak the UI AND can steal the Audio Interface.
+Refocus FL Studio to continue MIDI play.
+To correct audio stealing see the sections on Audio Settings > Auto close device and Plugin GUI Scaling to learn more how this affects workflow.

 - Help - Opens the plugins in-line help (if any).

 - Route to free mixer track (Ctrl+L) -

 Wrapper settings - opens and closes the additional settings details as discussed below.

 Typing Keystroke Handling - When selected, the plugin receives typing keystrokes before FL Studio.
 Any unused keystrokes are then passed to FL Studio.
 When deselected, FL Studio receives typing keystrokes before the selected plugin.
 Any unused keystrokes are then passed to the plugin.
 In other words, this determines whether FL Studio OR the plugin get first use keyboard shortcut commands.
 When a keyboard command is used it is no longer available down-stream.
 If a keyboard command is unused, it is passed downstream.
 This option shows only when applicable to the plugin.

 If the above does not work, you may need to take the following into consideration: